A woman is thinking with thought bubbles crowding around her head

 My questions were simple at the start

 In the beginning, my questions were seemingly simple.
-My what-ifs were easily answered or calmed by either my doctor or personal support team.
+My what-ifs were easily answered or calmed by my doctor or personal support team.
 They mostly centered around the initial shock of diagnosis, treatment, and the immediate life after chemo.
 The questions and what-ifs came fast and furious after my last 3-week appointment.

 We get so used to seeing our lab techs, receptionists, CNAs, nurses, and oncologists at regular intervals.
 My appointment 3 weeks after I was done with chemo was a huge blow to my confidence.
 My what ifs became what now?
 Who was going to keep an eye on my body, which had already betrayed me once?
-How was I going to live without seeing all these medical people every 3 weeks?
+How would I live without seeing all these medical people every 3 weeks?
 What if it came back?
 What if I got sick again?

 How could he do this?
 What if it comes back?
 What if I don't know if something is a symptom or sign of recurrence?
-What if there are still cancer cells floating around in my body just waiting to land and grow?
+What if there are still cancer cells floating around in my body, just waiting to land and grow?

 The what-ifs never really go away